lookbook-hq/lookbook/docs/src/guide/extend/panels.md

 })
 ```

 All panel option values can be provided either as a **simple static value** or as a **lambda function**.
-Lambdas will receive a data object relating to the currently active preview/example.
+Lambdas receive a single object with data relating to the currently active preview/example.
 For example:

 ```ruby
 {